We Ship Our Bareroot Plants To Everyone Nationwide.

 What if I open my package and I think my plants are dead?

 It is likely the plants are not dead, just dormant.
 We ship fresh plants shortly after digging them.
-We ship dormant, bare-root plants, and they are not in bloom or flowering when we ship them.
-Please plant your plants promptly when you get them, and they should bloom on time.
+We ship dormant, bare-root plants that are not in bloom or flowering when we ship them.
+Please plant your plants promptly when you get them; they should bloom on time.
 If they do not, please email firstname.lastname@example.org.
 Planting instructions may be found on our website.

 Also below is a picture of how to do the "scratch test," which is an excellent way to see if your plants are alive but dormant or dead.

-Below we have some pictures of what various plants look like when shipped dormant and what they will look like when they bloom after proper care.
+Below are some pictures of what various plants look like when shipped dormant and what they will look like when they bloom after proper care.

 What if I can't plant my plants right away?

-Below we have some additional information about how to care for various plants if you cannot plant them right away after receiving them from us.
+Below is some additional information about how to care for various plants if you cannot plant them right away after receiving them from us.